 Praxis is currently accepting fiscal sponsorship inquiries.
-If you believe your work may be a good fit for fiscal sponsorship and for us, please carefully consider the below basic qualifications for consideration before contacting Ariel Cohen for an introductory conversation about your project.
-We look forward to hearing from you!
+If you believe your work may be a good fit for fiscal sponsorship and for us, please carefully consider the basic qualifications below before completing the inquiry form to request an introductory conversation about your project.
+We look forward to hearing from you.

-1. Your work is charitable in nature and further Praxis’ mission to build healthy communities by transforming power relationships and structures.
-Clear mission alignment with Praxis and a strategy that addresses social determinants of health are requirements for consideration.
+1. Your work is charitable in nature and furthers Praxis’ mission to build healthy communities.
+Clear mission alignment with Praxis and a strategy that addresses at least one social determinant of health are requirements for consideration.

-2. You have a realistic and detailed plan to execute your project’s activities.
+2. You have a realistic plan to execute your project’s activities.

-3. You have adequate human resources to dedicate to your project and to managing a hands-on, mutually-supportive and responsive relationship with Praxis.
+3. You have a staffing plan that includes adequate human resources to dedicate to your project and to managing a hands-on, mutually-supportive and responsive relationship with Praxis.

-5. You understand that Praxis will take an agreed-upon, set administrative fee from grants and contributions in support of your project to offset its fiscal sponsorship costs.
+6. You understand that Praxis will take a mutually agreed-upon administrative fee from grants and contributions to offset its fiscal sponsorship costs.
 Fee levels vary based on the nature and complexity of your work and the level of service and support provided by Praxis, and are reassessed on a regular basis given that these factors tend to change over time.
 Administrative fees generally range between 7% and 15% of revenue and additional fees to cover bank charges, insurance, etc. may also be applied.